Harshitha05-2003/Vehicle-Parking-Management-System/VPMS/README.md

 8. **Start Billing Service**
      - Clone or create the Billing Service Spring Boot project.
-     - Run the Feedback Service:
+     - Run the Billing Service:
          ```bash
          cd billing-service
          mvn spring-boot:run
          ```

-Once all the services are running, you can access the application through the API Gateway.
-Ensure that all services are registered with the Eureka Server.
+Once all services are running locally, the application can be accessed through the API Gateway.